The Black MAGA Faithful Think Donald Trump Tailored His 2020 Pitch To Black Men And They’re Kind Of Feeling It

 Repeatedly, the audience serenaded Trump with chants of “Four more years!”

-Jacob Battle Sr., 74, said he drove two and a half hours from Leslie, Georgia, to see Trump because he was convinced that more was riding on the 2020 election than just Trump’s ability to continue on as president.
+Jacob Battle Sr., 74, said he drove two and a half hours from Leslie, Georgia, to the rally because he was convinced that more was riding on the 2020 election than just Trump’s reelection.

 Trump, he wanted to warn black men, is not the enemy just because he’s white.